DavidB-PAL/reem_hand_grasp_controller/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;object_manipulation_msgs::GraspHandPostureExecutionGoal::RELEASE <br>
 along with  angles...

-and sends commands to the JointTrajectoryAction controller in its own <br>
+and sends commands to the JointTrajectoryAction controller in its own namespace, <br>
+using a non-blocking Action call to <br>
+&nbsp;&nbsp;&nbsp;&nbsp;.../follow_joint_trajectory/ <br>
-namespace, using a non-blocking Action call to &nbsp;&nbsp;&nbsp;&nbsp;.../follow_joint_trajectory/ and monitors the state of the controller using a callback on the topic &nbsp;&nbsp;&nbsp;&nbsp;.../state
+and monitors the state of the controller using a callback on the topic <br>
+&nbsp;&nbsp;&nbsp;&nbsp;.../state
 <br>